2023 Best Value Rehabilitation Professions Bachelor's Degree Schools in the Southeast Region

 Union undergraduate students pay an average of $16,520 in tuition and fees each year.

-William Carey University ranked #7 on this year’s Best Value Rehabilitation Professions Bachelor’s Degree Schools in the Southeast Region list.
+William Carey University landed the #7 spot in the 2023 rankings for the best value bachelor’s degree rehabilitation and therapeutic professions programs.
 William Carey University is a medium-sized private not-for-profit school located in the city of Hattiesburg.

-West Liberty University ranked #8 on this year’s Best Value Rehabilitation Professions Bachelor’s Degree Schools in the Southeast Region list.
+West Liberty University landed the #8 spot in the 2023 rankings for the best value bachelor’s degree rehabilitation and therapeutic professions programs.
 West Liberty University is a small public school located in the rural area of West Liberty.

 West Liberty University undergraduate students pay an average of $16,294 in tuition and fees each year.

-Out-of-state tuition fees for undergraduate students at Eastern are $20,024 per year.
+The average tuition and fees for an out-of-state undergraduate student at Eastern are $20,024 a year.
 The average amount in student loans that rehabilitation majors at Eastern take out while working on their Bachelor's Degree is $23,850.

-Explore the best rehabilitation and therapeutic professions schools for a specific state in the Southeast region.
+Explore the best rehabilitation and therapeutic professions colleges for a specific state in the Southeast region.

 State | Degrees Awarded |